 My favorite recipe for Easy Smoked Pulled Pork Butt (or as some folks like to call it, Smoked Pork Shoulder).
-This is my go-to dish whenever I need to feed a big crowd, and I don’t want to spend all day fussin’ over it in the kitchen.
+This is my go-to whenever I need to feed a big crowd, and I don’t want to spend all day in the kitchen.
 Serve with BBQ baked beans!

-First off, you’ll need a nice-sized pork butt (or shoulder) – I usually aim for about 8-10 pounds.
+You’ll need a nice-sized pork butt (or shoulder) – I usually aim for about 8-10 pounds.
 Then, you’ll need some good quality BBQ rub.
-I make my own, but you can use your favorite brand too.
-Lastly, you’ll need some hickory wood chips, chunks, or pellets for that delicious smoky flavor.
+I’m sharing my own recipe!
+Lastly, you’ll need your favorite wood pellets or chunks – I love using hickory – and a smoker to lock in that incredible backyard flavor.

 Smoked Pulled Pork

-My simple process for making fall-apart smoked pulled pork is just a delicious method for cooking pork butt with the most flavor.
-It’s a pretty easy process that just requires time, a few simple ingredients, and a good ol’ smoker.
+My simple process for making fall-apart smoked pulled pork is a delicious way to cook pork butt with the most flavor.
+It’s an easy process that just requires time, simple ingredients, and a good ol’ smoker.

 Smoked Pork Butt vs. Smoked Pork Shoulder